zrashidi-commits/BIMM143_github/README.md

 # BIMM143_github
-My classwork for BIMM 143 at UCSD
+My classwork for BIMM 143 at UC San Diego